Not-Diamond/not-diamond-python/README.md

             {"fields": {"question": "What is 3*3?"}, "answer": "9"}, ],
     )
-except not_diamond.APIConnectionError as e:
+except notdiamond.APIConnectionError as e:
     print("The server could not be reached")
-    print(e.__cause__)  # an underlying Exception, likely raised within httpx. except not_diamond.RateLimitError as e:
+    print(e.__cause__)  # an underlying Exception, likely raised within httpx. except notdiamond.RateLimitError as e:
-    print("A 429 status code was received; we should back off a bit.") except not_diamond.APIStatusError as e:
+    print("A 429 status code was received; we should back off a bit.") except notdiamond.APIStatusError as e:
     print("Another non-200-range status code was received")
     print(e.status_code)
     print(e.response)